 - 21. With respect to financial instruments traded in a single order execution system, PKO BP Securities will execute the Customers' orders in the system in which the given financial instrument is traded. - 22.
-The obligation to obtain the best possible conditions for the Customer will not apply to situations where the Customer has determined detailed conditions under which the order is to be executed. - 23.
-PKO BP Securities will execute orders on Foreign Markets through brokers with whom PKO BP Securities has concluded relevant agreements according to their policies of best order execution. - 24.
-The broker to whom orders are forwarded will be selected according to the following terms: - 1) if PKO BP Securities is not a participant of the given order execution system, PKO BP Securities will first forward the orders to the broker who is a direct participant of the given system, - if more than one broker is a direct participant of the given order execution system or if no broker is a direct participant of the given order execution system, PKO BP Securities will select the broker in whose case the probability of execution and clearance is the highest. - 25.
-In assessing the probability stipulated under item 2.2, PKO BP Securities will take the following factors into consideration: - a) the most advantageous price possible to achieve, - b) execution costs - c) speed of order execution and clearance.
+The obligation to obtain the best possible conditions for the Customer will not apply to situations where the Customer determines detailed conditions under which the order is to be executed. - 23.
+PKO BP Securities will execute orders on Foreign Markets through brokers with whom PKO BP Securities concluded relevant agreements according to their policies of best order execution. - 24.
+Selecting the broker to whom orders are forwarded takes place according to the following terms: - 1) if PKO BP Securities is not a participant of the given order execution system, PKO BP Securities will first forward the orders to the broker who is a direct participant of the given system, - 2) if more than one broker is a direct participant of the given order execution system or if no broker is a direct participant of the given order execution system, PKO BP Securities will select the broker in whose case the probability of execution and clearance is the highest. - 25.
+In assessing the probability stipulated under item 2 subitem 2, PKO BP Securities will take the following factors into consideration: - a) the most advantageous price possible to achieve, - b) execution costs, - c) pace of transaction execution and clearance.

 VII.
-Final provisions
+Final Provisions

-- 26. Prior to concluding the agreement on rendering brokering services, PKO BP Securities will deliver to the Customer or potential Customer information regarding the applied Policy for executing orders and acting in the best interest of the Customer and will obtain the Customer's consent to the policy for executing orders in force at PKO BP Securities being applied to the Customer. - 27.
+- 26. Prior to concluding the agreement on rendering brokerage services PKO BP Securities will deliver to the Customer or potential Customer information regarding the applied Policy for executing orders and acting in the best interest of the Customer and the Customer will represent that the Customer has familiarised itself with its content and consents to its application. - 27.
 The content of the Policy is also available at www.bm.pkobp.pl. - 28.
-PKO BP Securities will notify the Customer of any material amendments to the Policy with sufficient advance to enable the Customer to terminate the agreement before such amendments come into force. - 29.
-Information on any significant amendments to the policy will be delivered by PKO BP Securities through its website to Customers with regular Internet access who have granted their explicit consent in that respect.

-- 30. PKO BP Securities recognises that any Customer who provides an e-mail address in the agreement on rendering brokering services or who has access to the online application of PKO BP Securities or the Bank application has regular access to the Internet.
-31. PKO BP Securities will draft an annual report on the quality of executed orders and a list of the best order execution systems to which PKO BP Securities forwards orders and post them on its website.
-32. PKO BP Securities will be monitoring the efficiency of implemented solutions connected with executing orders and acting in the best interest of the Customer and its policy position that the present of the Customer and its policy position that the present of the Customer and its policy position that the present of the Customer and its policy position that the present of the Customer and its policy position. - interest of the Customer and its policy applied in that respect.
+PKO BP Securities will notify the Customer of any material amendments to the Policy DM PKO BP with sufficient advance to enable the Customer to terminate the agreement before such amendments come into force. - 29.
+PKO BP Securities will deliver information on any significant amendments to the policy through its website to the Customers with regular Internet access who granted their explicit consent in that respect. - 30.
+PKO BP Securities considers that any Customer who provides an e-mail address in the agreement on rendering brokerage services or who has access to the online applications of PKO BP Securities or the Bank application has regular access to the Internet. - 31.
+PKO BP Securities will draft and post on its website an annual report on the quality of executed orders and a list of the best order execution systems to which PKO BP Securities directs orders. - 32.
+PKO BP Securities will be monitoring the efficiency of implemented solutions connected with executing orders and acting in the best interest of the Customer and its policy applied in that respect.